Transparent Trade-offs between Properties of Explanations: Property Definitions

-\textbf{Property Definitions.} In this paper, we optimize for a range of common properties that have been shown to be useful for downstream tasks in literature.
-In existing literature, the same conceptual property is mathematically formalized in many different ways \citep{chen_what_2022} (e.g.\ \citet{alvarez_melis_towards_2018} vs.\ \citet{yeh_fidelity_2019} for robustness).
-We focus on the properties of faithfulness, robustness, smoothness and complexity; and we choose formalizations of these properties that have been well studied in literature, as well as lend themselves to efficient optimization.
+In this paper, we optimize for a range of common properties that have been shown to be useful for downstream tasks in literature.
+In existing literature, the same conceptual property is mathematically formalized in many different ways \citep[][e.g.\ \citet{alvarez2018towards} vs.\ \citet{yeh2019fidelity} for robustness]{chen2022makes}.
+We focus on the properties of faithfulness, robustness, smoothness, and complexity.
+We choose to work with these four properties because they are in tension, that is, it is not possible to maximize all four unless the function has constant gradients (i.e.\ it is linear).
+Thus, it is necessary for any explanation method to manage the trade-off between faithfulness, robustness, smoothness, and complexity in ways that are appropriate for specific tasks.
+We consider formalizations of these properties that have been well studied in literature as well as lend themselves to efficient optimization.
+Table~\ref{tab:properties} summarizes all the properties we consider and their corresponding losses.

-\textbf{Faithfulness.} Faithfulness quantifies the extent to which an explanation accurately reflect the behavior of the function it is explaining.
-The class of explanations wherein one computes the marginal contribution of each dimension, by using small perturbations or by analytically computing input gradients, can be seen as optimizing faithfulness formalized as gradient matching \citep{baehrens2010explain, simonyan2013deep}:
+\textbf{Faithfulness.} Faithfulness quantifies the extent to which an explanation accurately reflects the behavior of the function that is being explained.
+The class of explanations wherein one computes the marginal contribution of each dimension, by using small perturbations or by analytically computing input gradients, can be seen as optimizing faithfulness formalized as gradient matching \citep[Table~\ref{tab:properties}a,][]{baehrens2010explain, simonyan2013deep}:

-where $\Omega$ is the domain of function $f$.
-In the transductive setting, this becomes $\mathcal{L}_{\text{faithful}}(W_E) = \sum_{n=1}^{N} \|\*w_{E_n}-\nabla f(\*x_n)\|_2^2$.
 Many faithfulness metrics proposed in the literature can be reduced to gradient matching under certain settings.
-For example, the faithfulness metric proposed in \citet{tan2023robust} is equivalent to gradient matching, when the perturbation is Gaussian and the similarity measure is Euclidean distance.
+For example, the faithfulness metric in \citet{tan2023robust} is equivalent to gradient matching, when the perturbation is Gaussian and the similarity measure is Euclidean distance.
+A number of metrics define faithfulness as matching the function with linear approximations based on the explanation, e.g.\ local-fidelity \citep{yeh2019fidelity}, local-accuracy \citep{tan2023robust}, loss-based-fidelity \citep{balagopalan2022road}, see $\mathcal{L}_{\texttt{F-func}}$ in Table~\ref{tab:properties}e.
+We will consider this alternative formalization in the transductive setting.

+\textbf{Robustness.} Robustness quantifies the extent to which an explanation varies with respect to the input.
+A common way to formalize robustness as a metric is to take the weighted sum of pairwise differences between explanations for different inputs in the data.
+More formally, in the inductive setting, this can be written (Table~\ref{tab:properties}b):